-As mentioned in Section~\ref{sec:introduction}, chunk-level methods are difficult to capture the inter-chunk global semantic information.
-Hence, we design a sequential batch alignment, which aligns the information of \texttt{[BOS]} and \texttt{[EOS]} tokens at each encoding block, for \texttt{[BOS]} and \texttt{[EOS]} have been well-recognized representative of sentence semantics~\cite{devlin2018bert}.
-More specifically, at $l$-th layer, our batch alignment average the hidden states of \texttt{[BOS]} and \texttt{[EOS]} of all chunks:
+As mentioned in Section~\ref{sec:introduction}, chunking methods make it difficult to capture the inter-chunk semantic information.
+Inspired by recent work using special tokens for full sequence information \citep{mohtashami2023landmark}, we align the information of \texttt{[S]} and \texttt{[E]} tokens at each encoding block.
+More specifically, at $l$-th layer, our batch alignment average the hidden states of \texttt{[S]} and \texttt{[E]} of all chunks: